me5763/lab-fs19/pages/project-1.md

 ---
 layout: page-discussion
 title: Project 1
-tagline: Model Parts of a Drone Using NX
+tagline: Model Parts and Assembly of a Drone Using NX
 description: Model Parts of a Drone Using NX
 ---

 ## Objective

-In this project, you will be modeling four parts of a drone using NX.
+In this project, you will be modeling four parts of a drone using NX, and then assemble them together.
 These four parts are show below:

 <img src="../assets/images/project-1/parts.png" width="700">